SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

     </div>
 </div>
 <div class="caption">
-    <fig>[{{ exteriorTTV }}]</fig> Transit timing variations due to exterior planet(s) perturbing the orbit of the transiting planet.
+    **Figure {{ exteriorTTV }}.** Transit timing variations due to exterior planet(s) perturbing the orbit of the transiting planet.
 The solid line is the unperturbed orbit, the dashed is the instantaneous perturbed orbit, and the arrow marks the instantaneous perturbing force vector.
 From left to right are the early-time, expected time, and late-time transits.
 </div>

 As discussed, the equations of motion have no closed-form solution for systems with three or more bodies, but can be expressible as a set of perturbed 2-body solutions, as seen in figure <fig>[{{ exteriorTTV }}]</fig>.